Philly officials criticize Kamala Harris’ campaign for overlooking their role in winning Pennsylvania: ‘They’ll blame us if we lose’

 The Harris campaign pointed to what it called a historically robust operation in the state and noted a long list of recent appearances by local surrogates, including at least seven with Parker between July and September.

-“Our campaign is running the largest and most sophisticated operation in Pennsylvania history,” said Julie Chavez Rodriguez, Harris’ national campaign manager.
-“While Trump’s team still refuses to tell reporters how few staff they have in the state, we have 50 coordinated offices and nearly 400 staff on the ground.“
+“Our campaign is running the largest and most sophisticated operation in Pennsylvania history,” said Julie Chávez Rodriguez, Harris’ national campaign manager.
+“While [Donald] Trump’s team still refuses to tell reporters how few staff they have in the state, we have 50 coordinated offices and nearly 400 staff on the ground.“

 Biden’s staff said in the spring that his Philadelphia operation would be run independently from the Philadelphia Democratic City Committee.
 The local party has also long been criticized for a lack of coordination between the thousands of committee people tasked with getting out the vote citywide.

-Much of the frustration has been directed at Harris’ Pennsylvania campaign manager, Pittsburgh native Nikkilia Lu, whose introduction to Philly politics hasn’t gone smoothly.
+Much of the frustration has been directed at Harris’ Pennsylvania campaign manager, Pittsburgh native Nikkilia Lu, whose introduction to Philly politics has not gone smoothly.

-“She herself was not well-known in Philadelphia before she took this job, and I just get the sense that she’s just not great at interpersonal politics,” according to a source with the Pennsylvania Democratic Party who spoke on the condition of anonymity because they were not authorized to discuss internal campaign matters.
+“She herself was not well-known in Philadelphia before she took this job, and I just get the sense that she’s just not great at interpersonal politics,” according to a source with the Pennsylvania Democratic Party who was not authorized to discuss internal campaign matters and spoke on the condition of anonymity.

 Lu declined to comment Wednesday.

-The Harris campaign has brought on Paulette Aniskoff, who led the Pennsylvania field operation for former President Barack Obama’s 2008 victory, to work “alongside” Lu and other top staffers in the state, according to Politico.
+The Harris campaign has brought on Paulette Aniskoff, who led the Pennsylvania field operation for former President Barack Obama’s 2008 victory, to work “alongside” Lu and other top staffers in the state.

 “Thank god for Kellan White.
 He’s doing a great job,” Brady said.
 “He may have been hamstrung a little bit, but now he’s not and that’s really, really good for us.”